Recording (real estate)

 The vast majority of states in the United States employ a system of recording legal instruments (otherwise known as deeds registration) that affect the title of real estate as the exclusive means for publicly documenting land titles and interests.
-This system differs significantly from land registration systems, such as the Torrens system that have been adopted in a few states.
-The principal difference is that the recording system does not determine who owns the title or interest involved, which is ultimately determined through litigation in the courts.
+The record title system differs significantly from land registration systems, such as the Torrens system, that have been adopted in a few states.
+The principal difference is that the recording system does not determine who owns the title or interest involved, which is ultimately established through litigation in the courts.
 The system provides a framework for determining who the law will protect in relation to those titles and interests when a dispute arises.

 Creation

 The recording systems are established by state statute.
 They usually provide for the office of a recorder in each county or other jurisdiction.
 The names of these offices are usually the "Recorder of Deeds" or something similar.
 State statutes also prescribe the following elements: